 |U-3317||Down Pat (Patrick)^ -3||Ping 1003|

 Ping 1002 and Ping 1003 were released in 45 and 78-rpm formats.
 Ping 1003 was out in the first wave, advertised in Cash Box on November 24, 1956 and reviewed on December 1, 1956 (p.
 38; the reviewer didn't give it as high a rating as either of the vocal releases).
 Ping 1002 was in the second wave, advertised in Cash Box on December 8, 1956.
-Unfortunately, "Mal's Blues" came out in the ad as "Mel's Blues."
-The Cash Box review (more positive than for Ping 1003) came out on December 22, 1956 (p.
+Unfortunately, "Mal's Blues" came out in this ad as "Mel's Blues."
+The Cash Box review (more positive than for Ping 1003) appeared on December 22, 1956 (p.
 39).
 Our information about Ping 1002 derives from a dub (ultimately from Billy Vera's 45-rpm original) provided to us by Ben Young.
 Both horns are heard on both sides of Ping 1003, but Hill plays organ on "After Dark."

 Research by James Wolf of the Library of Congress shows that Pat Patrick copyrighted "Down Pat" on October 29, 1956—a strong argument in favor of late October 1956 for the session date.
-The fact that the company announced the forthcoming four weeks after the copyright date offers further support.
+The fact that the company announced the forthcoming release four weeks after the copyright date offers further support.
 Some sources have "corrected" "Down Pat" to "Down Patrick."
 According to BMI, Andrew Hill was actually the sole composer of "Dot."

 Andrew Hill once identified LeRoy Jackson (who no doubt played in his trio on some occasion) as the bassist.
 Von Freeman recalled Malachi Favors as the bassist, and so did Lawrence Cox.
 The bass intro on "Mother's Son" and the prominent lines on the trio sides are unmistakably Malachi's work.
 Besides, according to Andrew Hill, who provided this information for Marcel Safier's online Andrew Hill Discography, "Mal's Blues" was dedicated to him...